 Into the Fire by Elizabeth Moon (2.5 of 5 stars)

 Here’s what I’ve “unstacked” from the TBR since my last roundup post.
 Most have been reviewed already, and the rest will be coming soon.

 Have you heard of or read any of the books featured this week?
 What caught your eye?
 Any new discoveries?
 I hope you found something interesting for a future read!
 Let me know what you plan on checking out.
 Until next time, see you next Roundup!

 Welcome to The Friday Face-Off, a weekly meme created by Books by Proxy!
 Each Friday, we will pit cover against cover while also taking the opportunity to showcase gorgeous artwork and feature some of our favorite book covers.
 If you want to join the fun, simply choose a book each Friday that fits that week’s predetermined theme, post and compare two or more different covers available for that book, then name your favorite.
 A list of future weeks’ themes are available at Lynn’s Book Blog.

 This week’s theme is:

-~ a cover featuring a KNIFE
+~ a cover featuring a STAIRCASE

-What do you think?
+But what do you think?
 Which one is your favorite?